Speakers

 Queensland Resources Council

-Session: State taxes and royalties
+Session: 1A.
+State taxes and royalties

 Highly regarded industry leader, Janette Hewson, is the Chief Executive Officer of the Queensland Resources Council.